GSA-TTS/identity-handbook/_articles/github-gitlab.md

 Repositories hosted in the [GSA-TTS org](https://github.com/GSA-TTS/) on GitHub (the mostly [static sites](#static-sites)) **require signed commits**.
 See GitHub's documentation on [configuring git to sign commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits).

-We strongly recommend that you configure git to autosign commits (so you don't have to add `-S` to every commit)
+We strongly recommend that you configure git to automatically sign commits (so you don't have to add `-S` to every commit)
   - The default settings for GPG only prompt for a password once every 10 minutes
   - You can set this up globally or per-repo (locally)
   - To verify that the signing has been enabled, in either your `~/.gitconfig` (global) or the `.git/config` in each repository (local), check for these values: